Anzac Day

 The official NSW Dawn Service is held at the Cenotaph in Martin Place at 4.30am which is believed to have been the approximate time at which the first Australians waded ashore at Anzac Cove.

-Like previous years, access to the ceremonial area of the Dawn Service will be via invitation, only invited guests will be allowed entry into the site via Pitt Street.
+Like previous years, access to the ceremonial area of the NSW Anzac Day Dawn Service is invite only.
+Only invited guests will be allowed entry into the ceremonial site.
+Invited guests are able to enter the site via Pitt Street.

 There are two general public viewing areas, open from 3:00am:

-People with a disability or limited mobility can register to access an accessible viewing area by emailing accessibility@premiersdepartment.nsw.gov.au.
-For any further enquiries please call (02) 9228 4613.
+People with a disability or limited mobility can register to access an accessible viewing area by emailing accessibility@premiersdepartment.nsw.gov.au or calling 9228 4613.

 The Sydney CBD Anzac Day March